Start-ups and SMEs might have a lot of four-legged staff around nowadays, but is it always the right idea? Here are some top tips to get it right.

 Start-ups and SMEs might have a lot of four-legged staff around now days, but it isn’t for everyone.

 The trend of bringing pets to work has escalated recently.
-Australian organisations such as Cotton On, Mars Petcare, Melbourne Theatre Company, Exit Films, and Media Giants allow pets at work, News Ltd reported earlier this year.
+Australian organizations such as Cotton On, Mars Petcare, Melbourne Theatre Company, Exit Films, and Media Giants allow pets at work, News Ltd reported earlier this year.

 “Having your dog in your workplace has been shown to boost morale, increase productivity, and keep workers motivated.
 In addition, it provides employees with a reason to step away from their desks and get outside for a workday break,” Dog Whisperer Cesar Milan’s website, Cesar’s Way, stated.

 If considering introducing pets into the workplace, employers must ensure some ground rules.
-Focusing primarily on dogs, Cesar’s Way provided a number of tips organisations should implement before allowing any furry companions in the office:
+Focusing primarily on dogs, Cesar’s Way provided a number of tips organizations should implement before allowing any furry companions in the office:

 Make them feel safe, not territorial.
 Pets will need their own small areas in the office – this is as simple as a pillow or bed that is there when they arrive.
 If they do not feel they have their own place, they may become territorial.